-Nativ Chefs, an online platform, offers home-cooked meals to those craving traditional cuisines.
-Besides, this platform also provides employment to home chefs, mostly women, with good culinary skills
+Nativ Chefs, an online platform, offers home-cooked meals to those who like traditional food.
+Besides, it provides employment to home chefs, mostly women, with good culinary skills

 “Pehle hame bolna padta tha ki paise do do do.
 Par abhi nahi.
 Abhi dena hai to do, nahi dena ho mat do, main apne se kaam chala leti hun (Earlier, I would ask my husband for money.
 But now, I don’t.
 If he gives money, that is fine, and if he doesn’t, that is also fine.
 I manage on my own),” said Varsha Dhakate.
 “I am not as dependent on him as I was before.”